[ top ]

 - The student may request special academic counseling and planning with College counselors or developmental program staff who will consider alternatives and make recommendations to the Senior Vice President and Vice President of Faculty and Instruction.

-- If no action is taken within the identified timeframe, the student remains in deficiency status and is removed from his/her program of study.
-The student may continue to take courses as a non-degree student and may apply for readmission after the next academic semester.
+- If no action is taken within the identified timeframe, the student remains in deficiency status and in a non-degree program for one academic semester.
+After one academic semester, a student may apply for readmission to a degree program.